rapidftr/RapidFTR-chef-repo/README.md

 	  To generate a certificate, see https://minglehosting.thoughtworks.com/rapidftr/projects/rapidftr/cards/1415
 	  The certificates "server.cer" and "server.key" must be placed under vendor/cookbooks/ssl/files/default/

+## Running Chef Solo to Provision the Server ##

+If the server is ready with the minimum requirements, then we can provision RapidFTR on it by running a single command:

-	*	Now run chef-solo to install the application and its dependencies. sudo chef-solo -c solo.rb -o role[default]
+	*	sudo chef-solo -c solo.rb -o role[default]

-	* That's it, the server is now configured
+That's it, the server is now configured.

+## Deploying RapidFTR ##

-	* Now to deploy instances of RapidFTR in it, use Capistrano.
+Now to deploy instances of RapidFTR in it, use Capistrano.
 In future, that will also be integrated along with the configuration.
-	  From the RapidFTR repository in your local machine: cap deploy
+		* From the RapidFTR repository in your local machine, run:

+	  		cap deploy

 		  And follow the on screen instructions by providing the URL to the server you just configured

 You should be all set.
-Open your browser to https://YOURSERVER/ and login with username and password "rapidftr."
+Open your browser to https://YOURSERVER:YOURPORT/ and login with username and password "rapidftr."
 If you're really planning to use this instance, change your username and password now.

 ## Contributing ##